kushalsamant/kushalsamant.github.io/projects.md

 - kNOw Smoking A short film about the experiences of the nicotine addicts. <br>
 - The Swedavia Bromma Stockholm Airport Challenge (International). <br>
 - Residence, Kudal.
 Client: Jayaram Londhe. <br>
-- <a href="https://kushalsamant.github.io/projects/bridging_emotions.html">Final Architectural Thesis (Bridging Emotions) - Explored the utility value of space around the Sea Link Bridge, Mumbai and proposed architectural design to treat citywide clinical depression</a>. <br>
+- <a href="https://kushalsamant.github.io/projects/bridging_emotions.html">Final Architectural Thesis (Bridging Emotions)</a> - Explored the utility value of space around the Sea Link Bridge, Mumbai and proposed architectural design to treat citywide clinical depression. <br>
 - Shortlisted for University of Westminster Design Trophy at International Rank No. 4. <br>
 - Shortlisted for Landscape Design Trophy for 2 consecutive years. <br>
 - Shortlisted for Annual NASA Design Competition for 5 consecutive years. <br>